odow/StochOptFormat/README.md

   deterministic.

-  In our example, the `first_stage` is deterministic, and the `second_stage` node has one random variable, `d`, the demand.
+  In our example, the `first_stage` is deterministic, and the `second_stage` node has one random variable, `d`, the demand for newspaper.

 - Control variables